A guide of housewarming tips for hosts and guests, from menu to music to manners.

 - Clean as you go.
 Especially since I served much of the food in my kitchen, I didn't want a sink full of dishes.
 If you have a dishwasher (I don't) make sure it's empty and ready to be filled up afterward.
 Speaking of dishes, plastic and paper are you best friends, particularly if you'll have a lot of guests.
 There are lots of cute disposable options out there, too.
-I used these plates and these cups.

 - Have food storage containers, zip top bags, and wine stoppers on hand to put everything away once the party is over.
-Here are my favorite food storage containers and I received these fancy wine stoppers as a housewarming gift.

 - Also, make sure your internal and external trashcans are empty beforehand because they'll both go from zero to 100 real quick!

 Mind Your Manners

 A good thing to do before a housewarming or any big gathering is alert (and maybe even invite) your neighbors as there will be lots of cars and noise.
 It doesn't hurt to take them some cookies and introduce yourself while you're at it!
 And before I switch over to tips for guests, remember to have some thank you cards on deck.
 Some people had gifts shipped to my home before the party, so I filled out those cards beforehand to have them ready...unfortunately, I forgot about them in all the shuffle.
 So, I'm still handing them out/mailing them, haha!

 told encouraged me to create a registry for easier gift-giving but if your host doesn't have one, below are a number of great options.